 EMPHASIS: Culminating Comprehensive Project/Thesis, final qualifications on ethics and history of international service, and a variety of electives available on nonprofit management, grant-writing/fundraising, intercultural conflict resolution, and more.

 Room and Partial Board are provided and included in the program fee during the two semesters abroad.
 College of Mount Saint Vincent offers limited housing in the "IDS House" on a first come, first-served basis for the semesters in NYC (1st and 4th).
 Please inquire with IPSL!

 APPLICATION REQUIREMENTS & PROCESS

 Admission to the Graduate Program in International Development and Service (IDS) is competitive.
-All applications must be completed and received before the initial review can start.
+Early application is recommended.

 Admission Requirements & Application Checklist